 - We really don’t know how much wall there is, because the only good census was taken in 1871, this was anecdotal, and many of those walls have been destroyed since.
 However, we are likely to have a good estimate within a decade, thanks to the combination of GIS and LiDar mapping.

 - Yes, walls come in many distinct types.
 The classification in progress is provisional, and has yet to be tested and improved by teams of field scientists.

 - An average wall?
 Not really.
 There is no such thing as an average wall.
-The phenomenon is too broad to yield a meaningful average.
-We must first classify walls into taxa, and then averages become meaningful.
+As with the “average animal,” the phenomenon is too broad to yield a meaningful average.
+We must first classify walls into taxa, and then averages become very meaningful.

 - We have anecdotal reports, for example chipmunks and garter snakes.
-But census-based research is lacking.
+But census-based research is generally lacking.

 - There must be, based on the working definition we’re using.
 Ad hoc expedient walls would have made excellent hunting blinds and expedient enclosures to provide protection against the elements.
 The problem is we haven’t yet dated them.
 Cosmogenic exposure age dating methods, for example 10Be, and 26Al may help.